-Restoration of Whatcom Creek's riparian area has been ongoing since the early 1990's.
+Enhancement of Whatcom Creek's riparian area has been ongoing since the early 1990's.
 Community interest in Whatcom Creek increased following the Olympic Pipeline explosion and fire in 1999.
-The settlement agreement has provided funds for restoration of in-stream habitat and riparian areas within the burned area as well as for several large in-stream restoration projects that were completed in 2006.
+The settlement agreement provided funds for restoration of in-stream habitat and riparian areas within the burned area as well as for several large in-stream restoration projects that were completed in 2006 and 2008.

 The following reports are now available:

-Washington Conservation Corps Crews, sponsored by the City of Bellingham, have also been working to restore riparian areas disturbed by commercial use downstream of Interstate 5.
-From 2003 through 2006, the City planted more than 20,000 trees, removed over 800 cubic yards of invasive plants and restored numerous sites in the riparian corridor along lower Whatcom Creek.
+Washington Conservation Corps Crews, sponsored by the City of Bellingham, have also been working to restore riparian areas along the entire length of the creek including the estuary.
+Since 2003, the City sponsored WCC crews have planted over 100,000 native shrubs and trees, removed thousands of yards of invasive plants, and restored numerous sites in the riparian corridor along lower Whatcom Creek.
 Efforts continue today as additional riparian projects are developed.